Based on MoneyGeek's scoring system, you can find the best insurance in Florida according to your type of home and the coverages you prioritize.

 Average MoneyGeek affordability score of 4.25 out of 5

 USAA ranks highly across the country, with both customer satisfaction and affordability scores above 4.
-However, their policies are only available to military families.
+However, its policies are only available to military families.

 The Best Homeowners Companies in Florida for Bundling